 20. Pack Reef-Safe Sunscreen

-We’ve mentioned corals extensively in this article alone, so it should come to no surprise that the reefs around Niue are spectacular and deserve to be taken good care off.
+We’ve mentioned corals extensively in this article alone, so it should come as no surprise that the reefs around Niue are spectacular and deserve to be taken good care of.
 One small thing that any traveller can do is to spend a few extra dollars to get a reef-safe sunscreen.
 This is a sunscreen that contains no nasty chemicals that harm the local coral.
 As a bonus, they tend to be better for your skin too!

 There’s no need to spend too much time hunting for reef-safe sunscreen, as we’ve got a list of reef-safe sunscreens for Niue at the ready!

 You’ve probably read a lot about the lack of roaming in Niue and the slow internet speed.
 To be quite honest, the issue is really not that bad.
 If you want a reliable internet connection on the go, get yourself a MyFi from the Telecom Niue shop in Alofi and you’ll be kitted with plenty of data to last your whole trip.
 We won’t go into all the details here, but if you want to learn more, check out What is the Best Way To Get Internet in Niue.

 Plus, for phone advice, check out What Are the Niue Phone Networks?